Manual Install

 const vovkConfig = {};

-For Zod validation on server-side and Ajv on client-side you can install the following packages:
+For Zod validation on the server side and Ajv on the client side, install the following packages:

-import at your config file to enable client-side validation:
+npm i zod vovk-zod vovk-ajvModify the validateOnClient import in your config file to enable client-side validation:

 // @ts-check